 You’ll often find me sipping pots of fragrant tea, practicing yoga on a leopard-print mat, or leading retreats globally.
 I dream of Paris, global animal welfare, and having my very own pink pig.

 My work has been featured in The Washington Post, Fast Company, Washingtonian, Yoga Journal, USNews, and numerous books.
-I have master’s degrees in women’s studies and social work and am currently studying veterinary social work.
+I have master’s degrees in women’s studies and social work and am currently studying veterinary social work and positive psychology.

 I live in a tiny Pink Palace in Washington, D.C. with rescue pets and a non-rescued beau.